Economics Summer Courses

 Rose Hill: TTh, 06:00PM - 09:00PM

 Graduate course.
-An introduction to the basic questions facing an investor evaluating firm policy.
-The course covers debt/equity choice, dividend policy, and principle/ agent problems within the firm.
-The value of the firm under different financial and managerial structures.
+This course provides students with an introduction to the basic questions facing an investor evaluating firm policy.
+It covers debt/equity choice, dividend policy, and principle-agent problems within the firm as well as the value of the firm under different financial and managerial structures.
 Current research is surveyed to determine how investors interpret various financial arrangements such as dividend policy, taxes, and stock offerings.
 Specific attention will be paid to information and incentives of each party in a financial contract in the context of structuring the firm, running the firm efficiently, and if all else fails, bankruptcy.

 CRN: 14971